Larry Marder: Other work

 Marder was involved with "the DLG – Direct Line Group – which [was] a coalition of fifteen retailers that was put together by Gary Colabuono of Moondog's ... [as] an opportunity for the large chain retailers to have a forum to discuss their problems and pool their resources to figure out how they can best help themselves in [comics'] new marketplace".
-Marder, speaking in 1992/3 suggested that "distributors are ... not focused much on helping the established comic book stores expand", and hoped that the DLG would aid in "promot[ing] environments that are going to help alternative comics grow".
+Marder, speaking in 1992 or 1993, suggested that "distributors are ... not focused much on helping the established comic book stores expand", and hoped that the DLG would aid in "promot[ing] environments that are going to help alternative comics grow".
 Working with Moondog's, Marder described the paradox of "a situation where retailers want the books, and the publishers have the books, but somehow they can't get them to more readers".

-He was appointed Executive Director of Image Comics in 1993 (leaving in 1999), and was president of Image-co-founder Todd McFarlane's action figure arm, McFarlane Toys from 1999-2007.
+He was appointed Executive Director of Image Comics in 1993 (leaving in 1999), and was president of Image-co-founder Todd McFarlane's action figure arm, McFarlane Toys from 1999–2007.

 Marder served as President of the Comic Book Legal Defense Fund, a non-profit organization founded in 1986 chartered to protect the First Amendment rights of the comics community, from 2010 to 2018.